jlan84/cross-validation-assignment/exercise.md

 ## Regression Regularization

-For this exercise you will be comparing Ridge Regression and LASSO regression to Ordinary Least Squares.
+For this Exercise you will be comparing Ridge Regression and LASSO regression to Ordinary Least Squares.
 You will also get experience with techniques of cross validation.
 We will be using [scikit-learn](http://scikit- learn.org/stable/supervised_learning.html#supervised-learning) to fit our